HalkowichJasperSA/labs/lists/README.md

 In `vowels.py`, you need to take the given name and count how many vowels occur in the name.
 Print the number (just the number, nothing extra).

+We've already included code to convert the name to lower case (so you don't have to check for both "A" and "a").

 Example of running the program:

 ```